What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 Villa Celimontana

-One of my favorite hidden gems in Rome is a lovely park that is at a stone’s throw from the Colosseum and literally across the street from Monti, on top of the Caelian Hill – Villa Celimontana.
-You can spend time there wondering the grounds of the gardens, where the main highlights are the Palazzetto Mattei, which since 1925 houses the Società Geografica Italiana, the obelisk and the ruins of the Basilica Hilariana.
+One of my favorite hidden gems in Rome is a lovely park that is a stone’s throw from the Colosseum and literally across the street from Rione Monti, one of the nicest neighborhoods in Rome.

 Villa Celimontana is a great place to spend an hour or two simply getting away from the crowds of the popular tourist sites in Rome and to seek shade in the heat of the summer.
 And it is completely free to visit!